h8d13/KAES-ARCH/README.md

 > Use [rufus](https://rufus.ie/en/) or dd to flash USB.
 Use GPT/MBR appropriate to hardware.

+Boot off the USB with DEL or f10 or f12 to get to BIOS.

 ### Setup network
 > (Ethernet works out of the box)
 > For wifi: `nmcli device wifi connect "SSID" password "password"`